-- Our elves took a bag of candy (from Halloween) and sat under the tree eating candy and watching the lights.
-They even pulled a few candy canes off the tree.
+- Our elves took a bag of candy (from Halloween) and sat under the tree eating candy and enjoying the lights.
+They even pulled a few candy canes off the tree for a late-night treat!

-- Invited all the kids’ stuffed animals to a movie night (movies all over the place, popcorn everywhere).
+- They invited all the kids’ stuffed animals to a movie night.
+(Movies all over the place, popcorn everywhere.)

 - Made snow angels in flour on the kitchen table.

 - The elves love toilet papering our Christmas tree.

-- Sometimes the elves bring little gifts (candy, hair bows, pencils, paper, markers, etc).
-To make it “mischievous,” you could have the elves hide their gift with a clue to lead them to the prize.
+- Sometimes the elves bring little gifts (candy, hair bows, markers, etc.).
+To make it “mischievous,” you could have the elves hide their gift with a clue that leads them to the prize.

 - Switched the kids’ packed lunches around.

 - Emptied the clothes drawers.

-- Tried on all the coats in the closet
+- They tried on the coats in the closet and left a big mess.

-- Took a bath in the kitchen sink (all the soap and shampoo got moved to the kitchen).
+- Took a bath in the kitchen sink, and all our soap and shampoo was found in the kitchen.

 - They wrapped themselves in gift wrap.

 - Rolled the bedroom with holiday-colored streamers.

-- Went on a joyride with all the house stuffed animals.
-We found the (Barbie) car down the street on the way to the bus stop.
+- They once went on a joyride with all the stuffed animals.
+We found our Barbie car down the street on the way to the bus stop!

-- Went fishing in the toilet for goldfish
+- Went fishing in the toilet for Goldfish crackers.

-- Wrote on my son, and the bathroom mirror with a dry erase marker.
+- The elves wrote on my son and the bathroom mirror with a dry erase marker.

-- Took all the gift bows and put them all over the bathroom.
+- They took all the gift bows and put them all over the bathroom.

-- Christmas Eve night the elf hid several gifts and left notes about being good for the year.
+- On Christmas Eve night, the elf hid several gifts and left notes about how good the kids were all year.

-- Turned the ceiling fan on high so all the homework papers on the kitchen counter went flying everywhere
+- The elves turned the ceiling fan on high, making all the papers on the table fly everywhere.

-- Elf caught his whole body in the cookie jar.
+- Our elf once got stuck in the cookie jar.

-- Elf overindulging on syrup, the elf drink of choice.
-(Straw in syrup bottle.)
+- We found our elf overindulging in syrup, the elf drink of choice!
+(There was a straw in our syrup bottle.)

-- Elves taking a mini-marshmallow bath in the bathroom sink.
+- Elves like taking a mini-marshmallow bath in the bathroom sink.

 - Sometimes elves play tic-tac-toe with big marshmallows.